Scalar Quantization as Sparse Least Square Optimization: Quantization Algorithms

 \subsection{Iterative Quantization with $l_1$ Regularization}

 One major drawback of algorithm \ref{alg:l1Quantization} and the improved $l_1 + l_2$-based algorithm is that they could not explicitly indicate the number of demanded distinct values (quantization amounts).
 To obtain an algorithm capable to explicitly specify amount of distinct values, an iterative method is designed.
-The paradigm of the algorithm is straightforward: it starts with a small $\lambda_1$ value and gradually improve the quantities of it, until the amount of non-zero values of the optimized $\boldsymbol{\alpha}$ could satisfy the conditions.
+The paradigm of the algorithm is straightforward: it starts with a small $\lambda_1$ value and gradually increase the quantities of it, until the amount of non-zero values of the optimized $\boldsymbol{\alpha}$ could be reduced to equal to or less than the required amounts.
 Specifically, at each iteration, the algorithm will firstly follow the procedure of algorithm \ref{alg:l1Quantization} with current $\lambda_1$.
-After obtaining the optimized $\boldsymbol{\alpha}^{*}_{t}$ of the $t$-th iteration, it will be put back to the target function and the $\boldsymbol{\alpha}^{*}_{t+1}$ will be obtained with the algorithm \ref{alg:l1Quantization} at the $t+1$-th iteration.
-The iterative quantization method could be decribed as algorithm \ref{alg:l1QuantizationIterative}.
+After obtaining the optimized $\boldsymbol{\alpha}^{*}_{t}$ of the $t$-th iteration, it will be put back to the target function and the $\boldsymbol{\alpha}^{*}_{t+1}$ will be obtained with the algorithm \ref{alg:l1Quantization} at the $(t+1)$-th iteration.
+The iterative quantization method could be described as algorithm \ref{alg:l1QuantizationIterative}.